You know you are CHURCH OF CHRIST if you…

 “I thank God that I baptized none of you except Crispus and Gaius....For Christ did not send me to baptize, but to preach the gospel."
 1 Cor.
 1:14-17

-12. You try to attain righteousness and right standing with God through your own efforts and imperfect obedience to the commands and laws of God, yet at the same time you have to admit that you do NOT obey God laws perfectly.
+12. Try to attain righteousness and right standing with God through their own imperfect obedience to the commands and laws of God, yet at the same time have to admit they do NOT obey God's moral or religious laws perfectly.

 “Since they (i.e. Israel) did not know the righteousness that comes from God and sought to establish their own, they did not submit to God’s righteousness.
 Christ is the end of the law so that there may be righteousness for everyone who believes.”
 Romans 10:3-4

-13. You have never heard the concept of the perfect righteousness that God provides TO ALL AND UPON ALL who place faith in Jesus Christ.
+13. Are trying to be make themselves righteous by what they do, i.e. 'doing the right thing the right way for the right reason', and have never heard of the perfect righteousness that God provides as A GIFT to ALL AND UPON ALL who believe in Jesus Christ.

 “…not having a righteousness of my own that comes from the law, but that which is through faith in Christ—the righteousness that comes from God and is by faith.”
 Phil.
 3:9

-14. Your salvation theme verse is Acts 2:38 and your gospel message is, ‘repentance and water baptism for the forgiveness of sins.’
+14. Have Acts 2:38 as their salvation theme verse and their gospel message is, ‘repentance and be water baptism to receive the forgiveness of sins.’

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son.”
 John 3:16-18